Skip to content

 kubectl apply -f promptpack.yaml

-Tip: You can author PromptPacks in YAML and compile them to JSON using the packc compiler for validation and optimization.
+Tip: Author PromptPacks in YAML and compile them to JSON using packc for validation and optimization:

-Create a Secret with your LLM provider API key:
+Create a Secret with your LLM provider API key, then create a Provider resource:

 apiVersion: v1